-Humans often rely on gestures to communicate on sounds, which they often combine with idiosyncratic vocalizations to give their conversation partner a sense of its qualities.
-Inspired by speech communication studies, we were interested in studying the links between gestures and vocalizations in sound imitation.
-This embodied music cognition study would then inform the building of sound design tools.
+People often rely on gestures to communicate on sounds, often combining them with vocalizations to express feelings or features about them.
+Drawing from speech studies, we were interested in studying the potential links between gestures and vocalizations in sound communication.

 The project was developed with Guillaume Lemaitre, Frédéric Bevilacqua, Patrick Susini, and Jules Françoise in collaboration with the PDS and ISMM groups of IRCAM, in the context of the SkAT-VG European research project and the Sorbonne Université Master’s program in Engineering.